 • Hydroxycut Natural

 While 23 potential injuries out of millions of units sold (if not more) may not sound significant, this notice by the FDA could signal the opening of the floodgates—now doctors should know to ask their patients about whether they took Hydroxycut products.
 Likewise, patients who hear about Hydroxycut are more likely to tell their doctors that they take the supplements.
 The FDA (and undoubtedly Iovate) is continuing to investigate.

-Weight-loss is serious business in our oftentimes fast-food culture.
-The manufacturers of Hydroxycut clearly put some thought into marketing and naming their products to appeal to those wanting an energetic, fun and fast-paced lifestyle—‘Hardcore,’ ‘Max,’ ‘Ignition Stix’ and ‘Liquid Shots.’
+Weight-loss is a serious business in our oftentimes fast-food culture.
+The manufacturers of Hydroxycut clearly put some thought into marketing and naming their products to appeal to those wanting an energetic, fun, and fast-paced lifestyle—‘Hardcore,’ ‘Max,’ ‘Ignition Stix’ and ‘Liquid Shots.’
 One wonders if this type of product is actually condoned by physicians, or if it is simply an opportunity to take advantage of a society that wants to solve its problems with pills.
 Regardless, time will tell about whether the products are dangerous.